mariovalney/woo-checkout-braspag/readme.txt

 Nope.
 This is a WooCommerce extension.

+= My orders are not being updated automatically =

+You should configure a URL to receive notification from Braspag.

+It should be: "example.com/?wc-api=WC_Checkout_Braspag_Gateway"

+Do not forget to change "example.com" to your home url.

+= Which URL I should inform to receive Braspag POST Notifications? =

+Check the previous FAQ.

 = What is PHP? =

 It is a programming language for web development.
 PHP as like any software it has versions.
 And we just support 7 (and above).